Nerve Agent Found In U.K. Is Rare And Definitely Russian

 The type of nerve agent used to poison a former Russian spy and his daughter in the U.K. was developed in a top-secret laboratory in Moscow and was once a closely held secret of the Russian government.

-Sergei Skripal and his daughter Yulia were found slumped on a bench in the city of Salisbury on March 4.
+Sergei Skripal and his daughter, Yulia, were found slumped on a bench in the city of Salisbury on March 4.
 Experts quickly assessed that Skripal — a former Russian intelligence official accused of spying for the British — had been poisoned with a nerve agent.

 On Monday, British Prime Minister Theresa May named the agent in a speech before Parliament.